-Treatment of melanoma skin cancer by stage
+Treatment of melanoma skin cancer, by stage

 The type of treatment(s) your doctor recommends will depend on the stage and location of the melanoma and on your overall health.
 This section lists the options usually considered for each stage of melanoma.

 Stage 0 melanomas have not grown deeper than the top layer of the skin (the epidermis).
-They are usually treated by surgery (wide excision) to remove the melanoma and a margin of about 1/2 cm (about 1/5 of an inch) of normal skin around it.
+They are usually treated by surgery (wide excision) to remove the melanoma and a small margin of normal skin around it.
 The removed sample is then sent to a lab to be looked at with a microscope.
 If cancer cells are seen at the edges of the sample, a repeat excision of the area may be done.

 For melanomas in sensitive areas on the face, some doctors may use Mohs surgery or even imiquimod cream if surgery might be disfiguring, although not all doctors agree with these uses.

 Some doctors may recommend a sentinel lymph node biopsy, especially if the melanoma is stage IB or has other characteristics that make it more likely to have spread to the lymph nodes.
-This is an option that you and your doctor should discuss.
+You and your doctor should discuss this option.

-If cancer cells are found on the sentinel lymph node biopsy is positive, a lymph node dissection (removal of all lymph nodes near the cancer) is often recommended, but it’s not clear if it can improve survival.
+If cancer cells are found on the sentinel lymph node biopsy, a lymph node dissection (removal of all lymph nodes near the cancer) is often recommended, but it’s not clear if this improves survival.
 Some doctors may recommend adjuvant (additional) treatment with interferon after the lymph node surgery.
 Other drugs or perhaps vaccines might be options as part of a clinical trial to try to lower the chance the melanoma will come back.

 For some patients (such as those with lymph nodes containing cancer), doctors may advise treatment with interferon after surgery (adjuvant therapy).
-Other drugs or perhaps vaccines may also be recommended as part of a clinical trial to try to reduce the chance the melanoma will come back.
+Other drugs or perhaps vaccines may also be recommended as part of a clinical trial to try to lower the chance the melanoma will come back.

 These cancers have already reached the lymph nodes when the melanoma is first diagnosed.
 Surgical treatment for stage III melanoma usually requires wide excision of the primary tumor as in earlier stages, along with lymph node dissection.
 Adjuvant therapy with interferon may help keep some melanomas from coming back longer.
 Other drugs or perhaps vaccines may also be recommended as part of a clinical trial to try to reduce the chance the melanoma will come back.
 Another option is to give radiation therapy to the areas where the lymph nodes were removed, especially if many of the nodes contain cancer.

 Metastases in internal organs are sometimes removed, depending on how many there are, where they are, and how likely they are to cause symptoms.
 Metastases that cause symptoms but cannot be removed may be treated with radiation, immunotherapy, targeted therapy, or chemotherapy.

 The treatment of widespread melanomas has changed in recent years as newer forms of immunotherapy and targeted drugs have been shown to be more effective than chemotherapy.

-Last Medical Review: 10/29/2013
+Last Medical Review: 05/19/2016

-Last Revised: 10/29/2013
+Last Revised: 05/20/2016